mss2221/saccomano/CV.md

 <br/>

 _Upcoming_

-"Beyond Mechanical Sound: Discovering and Understanding the Emergent Repetition in Minimal Music," Eighth International Conference on Music and Minimalism, Bowling Green, Ohio, May 2022.

 "A New Conceptual Model for Musical Sources and Musicological Studies," with Elisabete Shibata, David Lewis, et al., Poster presented at Music Encoding Conference (MEC) 2022, Halifax, May 2022.